 We have collected a large batch of FC-1 (Duluth Gabbro) from the original outcrop to serve as primary or secondary zircon standard for U-Pb geochronology by LA-ICPMS and SIMS.
 Please contact George Gehrels (firstname.lastname@example.org) if you would like a bucket!

-A Short Course on "Detrital Zircon Geochronology: Best Practices for U-Pb Data Acquisition, Reduction, Analysis, and Archiving" was offered at the 2019 GSA Meeting in Phoenix.
-The modules for this course are available from the "Short Course" link to the right.
-You will also find modules for our 2017 Short Course that included information about Oxygen isotopes and Trace/REE geochemistry (with contributions from John Valley and Jay Chapman).
-We will offer a similar (remote) version of the 2019 course during the 2020 meeting.
+A Short Course on "Detrital Zircon Geochronology: Best Practices for U-Pb Data Acquisition, Reduction, Analysis, and Archiving" was offered at the 2020 National GSA Meeting.
+The modules and video recordings for this course are available from the "Short Course" link to the right.
+You will also find modules from previous Short Courses that included information about Oxygen isotopes and Trace/REE geochemistry (with contributions from John Valley and Jay Chapman).

 For users of Thermo Element instruments, note that we have developed a routine that extracts information from dat files.
 This provides access to the raw counts for each measurement, resulting in more reliable data reduction than is possible from FIN2 files.
 The decoding routine is posted on GitHub, and more information is available in a manuscript available from Archive.org.
 Thanks to John Hartman (UofAZ Computer Science) and Philip Wenig (OpenChrom) for cracking the code!